davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 It was the first thing we [open-sourced](https://code.google.com/archive/p/fantasm/) as a company, and Shawn, Kevin, and Jason were instrumental in making it happen on the beta version of AppEngine (what would eventually become a part of GCP).

-It got so popular at the time that it was [featured on the App Engine blog](https://cloudplatform.googleblog.com/2011/03/implementing-workflows-on-app-engine.html).
+It got so popular at the time that it was [featured on the AppEngine blog](https://cloudplatform.googleblog.com/2011/03/implementing-workflows-on-app-engine.html).
 You can see [how it has evolved on GitHub.](https://github.com/vendasta/fantasm/tree/master)

 I want to _underscore_ this was back in **2011**!